Track Records: 1999–present

-In 1999 Stamp gave in the rights to the name to Ian Grant who relaunched the label with his logo but without the rights to the back catalogue.
+In 1999 Stamp gave the rights to the name to Ian Grant who relaunched the label with his logo, but without the rights to the back catalogue.

-Ian Grant is manager of Stranglers, Cult, and Big Country.
+Ian Grant was then the manager of the Stranglers, the Cult, and Big Country.
 He released recordings by Lach,Joe Brown, Hugh Cornwell, Big Country, Phil Mogg's $ign Of 4, Noel Redding, Dennis Locorriere, Deborah Bonham and again the Crazy World of Arthur Brown (Vampire Suite album) and Thunderclap Newman (Beyond Hollywood) among others.